 Following a significant crash, you need financial compensation to pay for medical care, cover lost income, and support your family.
 Unfortunately, large insurance companies are not known for making the claims process easy.
-Here, our Virginia Beach car accident attorney highlights four of the common tactics they use to limit the value of personal injury settlements.
+Here, our auto accident attorney highlights four of the common tactics they use to limit the value of personal injury settlements.

 Four Insurance Company Strategies to Watch Out for After a Car Crash

 After a car accident, you have a legal right to take the time you need to recover—both physically and mentally.
 You are not required to give a recorded statement to an opposing insurance company.
 Nonetheless, you should expect a call from an insurance adjuster who just wants to “talk” about your accident.
-It is not in your best interest to speak to an insurance company representative without first consulting with a Virginia Beach car accident lawyer.
+It is not in your best interest to speak to an insurance company representative without first consulting with an accident lawyer.

 The purpose of the call is simple: The insurance company wants you to answer questions and give a recorded statement so that they can find information that can be used against you in the claims process.
 Among other things, an insurance company representative may try to get you to admit or accept partial fault for the accident.
 As Virginia operates under a harsh contributory negligence standard, being assigned any level of blame for the accident could prevent you from recovering compensation.